 This is you as the co-creator of that future!

 Can you see how different it feels to move from wanting and waiting to co-creating?

 Co-creativity is not passive, it’s active—you are activating that future by who you are being and how you are showing up in life.

 This is why it feels so powerful, because it is.

-My whole work in the Calling in “The One” video and audio course is all about moving you from a place of resignation— where you’re just waiting for love to happen for you— into a place of powerful possibility, where you are creating love in this very moment.
+It’s all about moving you from a place of resignation— where you’re just waiting for love to happen for you— into a place of powerful possibility, where you are creating love in this very moment.

 These are the actions that will allow you to graduate from your old patterns, show up differently, and take actions to demonstrate your new commitment.

 These actions steps add up to making you UNSTOPPABLE on your journey, all the way to the arms of your beloved.